-Whole school resources are kept on the Collective Worship Trolley and RE Cupboard for children and staff to access.
+Whole school resources are kept in the hall for children and staff to access.

 Each class has 'Come and See' planning resources and access to the bank of interactive resources.
 Missions Together resources are ordered and distributed during Lent and Advent each year.
 Travelling Nativity bags are used by all key stages in Advent and Lenten Journeys during Lent.